 Since the 4th of July is right around the corner, Red, White & Blue Ice Cream Cake is the perfect dessert to celebrate Independence Day.

-Was the Red, White & Blue Ice Cream Cake a Hit or Miss?
+Red, White & Blue Ice Cream Cake Is A Hit!

 Added later: Daughter #3 said this dessert was one of the best she’s ever had.
 She kept saying, “Awesome,” so I assume she liked it.
 The hubs loved it, too.
 It’s a winner!

 Helpful Hint: I wouldn’t serve this outside, because you’ll have a hot mess once it starts melting.
 It’s definitely a dessert to serve in the comfort of air conditioning.